Did you know?

 The popular Music at the Lake concert series at the gardens started in 1995 with a show by the KZN Philharmonic Orchestra.

-Africa's oldest surviving botanical gardens, the Durban Botanical Gardens are a magnificent testimony to more than 150 years of dedication and care by a succession of curators.
+Africa's oldest surviving botanical gardens, the Durban Botanic Gardens are a magnificent testimony to more than 160 years of dedication and care by a succession of curators.

-Not only do these gardens offer travellers a scenic respite from the hustle and bustle of the city, they're world-renowned for their cycads, ferns, bromeliads, palms and orchids, among many other stunning flowers and trees.
+Not only do these gardens offer travellers a scenic respite from the busy city, but they're world-renowned for their indigenous and exotic plant collections from the subtropics – cycads, ferns, bromeliads, palms and orchids, among many other stunning flowers and more than 80 magnificent heritage trees.

 Animal species that complement the flora include a variety of birds, butterflies and tiny reed frogs, so take your binoculars and birding book along.
 Spend time feeding the ducks at the lake or simply spread out a rug and lie under one of the massive old trees that flank the paved pathways meandering through the gardens.